-Populations are thought to be declining rapidly through the combined impact of predation by introduced rats, disturbance of breeding sites and adult mortality in fishing nets.
+Populations are thought to be declining rapidly through the combined impact of bycatch mortality and predation by invasive species.

 Synthliboramphus wumizusume is endemic to the warm current regions near central and southern Japan, where it breeds on uninhabited islands (BirdLife International 2001).
-The most important breeding sites are in Kyushu, notably the islands of Biro-jima, Koya-shima and Eboshi-jima, and the Izu Islands, notably Onbase-jima and Onohara-jima.
-Breeding has also been recorded on Gugul Island and Jeju Island off the southern coast of South Korea, is suspected at Dok Island in the East Sea/Sea of Japan (Kim et al. 2012) , and it may also breed in Peter the Great Bay, Primorye, Russia.
-After breeding, birds move northwards along Japan’s Pacific coast towards Hokkaido, and recent tracking of 3 individuals found that 2 birds travelled along the coasts of the Japanese archipelago in an anticlockwise direction during the course of a year, whereas the third bird moved up and down the Pacific coasts of Japan’s main islands (Yamaguchi et al. 2016).
-Early winter movements include southwestward along the coast of Primorskii, the People’s Democratic Republic of Korea, and the Republic of Korea or southwestward along the Pacific Coast of Honshu and Shikoku.
+The most important breeding sites are in Kyushu, notably the islands of Biro-Jima, Koya-Shima and Eboshi-Jima, and the Izu Islands, notably Onbase-Jima and Onohara-Jima.
+Breeding has also been recorded on Gugul Island and Jeju Island off the southern coast of South Korea, is suspected at Dok Island in the East Sea/Sea of Japan (Kim et al. 2012), and it may also breed in Peter the Great Bay, Primorye, Russia.
+After breeding, birds move northwards along Japan’s Pacific coast towards Hokkaido, and recent tracking of three individuals found that two birds travelled along the coasts of the Japanese archipelago in an anticlockwise direction during the course of a year, whereas the third bird moved up and down the Pacific coasts of Japan’s main islands (Yamaguchi et al. 2016).
+Early winter movements include southwestward along the coast of Primorskii, the People’s Democratic Republic of Korea and the Republic of Korea, or southwestward along the Pacific Coast of Honshu and Shikoku.
 Birds have been found to winter in the southwestern part of the Sea of Japan, or move southward into the Pacific Ocean (Yamaguchi et al. 2016), with some apparently moving south to the Nansei Shoto Islands.
-The population is unlikely to exceed 10,000 mature individuals.
-It is still declining in many localities, particularly the Izu Islands (Carter et al. 2002).
+The species is still declining in many localities, particularly the Izu Islands (Carter et al. 2002).

 Conservation Actions Underway

 CMS Appendix I. It is legally protected in Japan.
-In addition to the several breeding colonies already protected as national wildlife protection areas, including Nanatsu-jima, Kiinagashima, Okino-jima and Danjo-gunto, in November 2010 Biro-jima, Tadanae Island, Ohnohara-jima and Kanmuri-jima also received this designation (K. Ono in litt.
+Several breeding colonies are protected as National Wildlife Protection Areas, including Nanatsu-Jima, Kiinagashima, Okino-Jima, Danjo-Gunto, Biro-Jima, Tadanae Island, Ohnohara-Jima and Kanmuri-Jima (K. Ono in litt.
 2012).
 Gugul Islet (South Korea) has been designated as a Natural Monument.
-In Japan, educational materials have been produced to inform fishers about the species and the importance of the largest known breeding colony on Biro-jima Island, and research on nest predation is ongoing.
+In Japan, educational materials have been produced to inform fishers about the species and about the importance of the largest known breeding colony on Biro-Jima Island, and research on nest predation is ongoing.

 Conservation Actions Proposed

 Conduct coordinated surveys of breeding sites to determine current population size and trends.
+Improve understanding of movements during the non-breeding season.
 Establish new protected areas at important colonies that are not officially protected.
 Restrict human access to islands with breeding colonies.
 Control predators at breeding colonies and establish artificial nest boxes.
 Research and design methods to reduce the bycatch of seabirds by fisheries.
-Improve understanding of non-breeding movements and threats.

 26 cm.
 Small alcid.
 Short, thick, pale bluish-grey bill.
 Black head with black crest (summer only) and white stripes on sides of head from top of eyes, meeting on nape.
 Blackish and bluish-grey upperparts.
 White throat and underparts.
 Greyish-black flanks.
 Yellowish-grey legs and feet.
 Juvenile has browner upperparts.
 Similar spp.
 Ancient Murrelet S. antiquus lacks crest and has black on throat.